ssasaki1/PRODUCT-TEAM-7-CIS-486-printverse/README.md

 To get started fast, run these commands from your project root:

-pnpm i
+- pnpm i
-cp .env.example .env
+- cp .env.example .env
-pnpm dev
+- pnpm dev

-text

 ---